vyca2017/content/content/blog/2017-02-08-announcing-integrations-collaboration-pricing-updates/2017-02-08-announcing-integrations-collaboration-pricing-updates.md

 We have some exciting new features in the pipeline and would love to get your feedback.
 By participating in our beta program you will be able to shape the future of Graphcool and ensure new features cover all your needs from the beginning.

 Currently the beta program contains two major features.
 Subscriptions with full filter support enable your apps to be updated with data changes in realtime.
 Permission Queries make it easy to add even complex permission rules to your projects.
-While we already received great feedback, we're still searching beta testers.
+While we already received great feedback, we're still searching for beta testers.
 Just drop us a message in [Slack](http://slack.graph.cool) or talk to us right from the Console.

 We are also working on support for new datacenter regions in US and Asia.
 Stay tuned for more information.